Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Experiments

-We compare \algo\ with OPT (derived from a brute-force approach) and three state-of-the-art approaches: BundleGRD \cite{banerjee2019maximizing}, HAG \cite{hung2016social}, and PS \cite{teng2018revenue} as the baselines.\footnote{Codes and datasets are available on \url{https://tinyurl.com/y26fx2mp}.} We extend \cite{hung2016social,teng2018revenue,banerjee2019maximizing} to consider different costs of selecting a user to promote an item by selecting from the user-item pairs that satisfy the remaining budget.
-Furthermore, to support multiple promotions in baselines, we follow CR-Greedy \cite{sun2018multi} to determine the promotion timings of the user-item pairs as the seeds in each baseline.
-The performance metrics include the 1) importance-aware influence $\sigma$ (Def.~\ref{def:inf}) and 2) execution time.
+We compare \opt{short}{\salgo}\opt{full}{\algo} with OPT (derived from a brute-force approach) and four state-of-the-art approaches: BGRD \cite{banerjee2019maximizing}, HAG \cite{hung2016social}, PS \cite{teng2018revenue}, and DRHGA \cite{huang2020competitive} as the baselines.\footnote{Codes and datasets are available on \url{https://tinyurl.com/y26fx2mp}.} We extend \cite{huang2020competitive,teng2018revenue,hung2016social,banerjee2019maximizing} to consider different costs of selecting a user to promote an item by selecting from the user-item pairs or the users that satisfy the remaining budget.
+Furthermore, since they cannot be directly applied to our problem, we augment \cite{huang2020competitive,teng2018revenue,hung2016social,banerjee2019maximizing} with CR-Greedy \cite{sun2018multi} to support multiple promotions and determine the promotion timings of the user-item pairs as the seeds in each baseline.
+The performance metrics include the 1) influence spread $\sigma$ (Def.~\ref{def:inf})\footnote{\revise{As \problem\ is an optimization problem (instead of a learning problem) to maximize the influence spread, we follow previous Influence Maximization (IM) research \cite{Kempe2003,Nguyen2016Cost,chen2010scalable,guo2020influence} to compare different algorithms in the experiment, by deriving the influence spread according to the diffusion models (instead of learning the influence spreads) when evaluating different sets of seeds.}} and 2) execution time.
 We perform a series of sensitivity tests in terms of the budget $b$ and the number of promotions $T$.
-To provide more insights, we further conduct the case study on \textit{Amazon}.
-We conduct all experiments on an HP DL580 server with an Intel 2.10GHz CPU and 1TB RAM.
+To verify our algorithm, we further conduct an empirical study on course promotion in viral marketing for the course selection system. \opt{short}{The complete experiments for \problem\ (including the case study on \textit{Amazon}) are shown in \cite{online} due to the space constraint. }We conduct all experiments on an HP DL580 server with an Intel 2.10GHz CPU and 1TB RAM.
 Each simulation result is averaged over 100 samples (i.e., $M=100$).